marcandrebenoit/T650drivers/README.md

 # Logitech T650 Multi-Touch Driver Project

 This repository provides the research, diagnostic tools, and driver implementation required to unlock the full 5-finger multi-touch capabilities of the Logitech T650 Rechargeable Touchpad on modern operating systems (Linux and Windows 10/11).
+> [!IMPORTANT]
+> Your T650 needs to be at firmware 038 to use this anything earlier will not work.
+> Firmware 038 is the only firmware version supporting HID++ 2.0.

 ## 1. The Problem